yarpc/yarpc-go/README.md

 High-level features are implemented *above the wire*, enabling:

 * Exposing a server over multiple transports simultaneously.
-* Migrating outbound calls between transports with no code changes using config.
+* Migrating outbound calls between transports with just config changes.
-* Middleware that work even as the encoding and transport vary.
+* Middlewares that work even as the encoding and transport vary.

 ## Installation